|

 |||

-We may consider supporting Dangerous Goods (DGD, HAZMAT) shipments only for commercial cargo of Classes 3, 8, and 9, with IMO and MSDS provided in advance.
+We may consider supporting Dangerous Goods (DGD, HAZMAT) shipments only for commercial cargo of Classes 3, 8, and 9, when the IMO and MSDS are provided in advance.
 We DO NOT support personal effects shipments containing dangerous goods, even if they are a small part of the shipment.

 Every booking request related to the international transportation of Dangerous Goods must be accompanied by a draft of the Dangerous Goods Declaration (IMO) and the Material Safety Data Sheet (MSDS).
 Steamship lines will bill a $35,000 mis-declaration fee due to not matching DGD documents.
-If you are not a professional in DGD transportation, you should seek assistance from a professional.
+If you are not a professional in DGD transportation, it is recommended that you seek assistance from a qualified expert.
 Please provide them with all available information about your DGD shipment and obtain proper paperwork.
 Booking requests without the draft of the IMO and MSDS attached cannot be processed.
 No exceptions.

 Our online freight calculator DOES NOT reflect DGD surcharges.
 After considering and approving a DGD shipment by the carrier, the sea freight carrier's DGD surcharges may double or triple the carrier's rate vs. freight rates obtained for general commodities.
-Our FF surcharge of $175 will be added to the final shipping cost.
+Our freight forwarder surcharge of $175 will be added to the final international shipping cost.

-Regarding international cargo transportation from the US using ocean freight services, shipping Dangerous Goods means transportation of substance or material that has been determined to be capable of posing a risk to health, safety, and property when transported in commerce.
+Regarding international cargo transportation from the US using ocean freight services, shipping Dangerous Goods refers to the transportation of substances or materials that have been determined to pose a risk to health, safety, and property when transported in commerce.
 The equivalent term in US domestic ground transportation is Hazardous Material (HAZMAT).
 The term Hazardous Material (HAZMAT) is used almost exclusively in the United States.
 Then, hazardous materials will be classified as Dangerous Goods for international shipping from the USA by sea.

 The shipper is always responsible for identifying, declaring, and providing all necessary documentation for transporting regulated items in proper forms acceptable to the ocean freight carrier.
-All charges arising from a lack of appropriate documentation are on the shipper's account.
+All charges resulting from a lack of appropriate documentation are the shipper's responsibility.
 Cargo exporting from the USA containing DGD may require more transit time than regular sea freight shipments.

-Most international ocean freight carriers will NOT accept HAZMAT other than IMO Classes 3, 8 & 9.
-Hazardous items other than classes 3, 8 & 9 require sea freight carriers with special equipment.
+Most international ocean freight carriers will NOT accept HAZMAT, except for IMO Classes 3, 8, and 9.
+Hazardous items other than classes 3, 8, and 9 require sea freight carriers with specialized equipment.

 UN NUMBER - stands for United Nations number.
-The UN number is a four-digit number assigned to potentially hazardous materials (such as gasoline, UN 1203) or class materials (such as corrosive liquids, UN 1760).
+The UN number is a four-digit code assigned to potentially hazardous materials (such as gasoline, UN 1203) or classes of materials (such as corrosive liquids, UN 1760).
 Firefighters and other emergency response personnel use these numbers during transportation emergencies.
 UN (United Nations) numbers are internationally recognized.

 IMO CLASS - International Maritime Organization HAZMAT class